fwip/mtg_pronouns/reworded_cards.md

 Imprint -- When Knowledge Pool enters the battlefield, each player exiles the top three cards of their library.

-Whenever a player casts a spell from their hand, they exiles it.
+Whenever a player casts a spell from their hand, that player exiles it.
 If the player does, they may cast another nonland card exiled with Knowledge Pool without paying that card's mana cost.

 Koskun Falls 2BB
 ---------------